 Here are a few pointers you can use to conduct your next data quality training:

-- Basic concepts of data quality and how poor quality data can affect the organization
+- Basic concepts of how poor quality data can affect the organization

 - Challenges of improving the quality of data especially when data is integrated from multiple channels